-Workplace Bullying and Harassment in Ireland in 2017Posted in : Crowley Solicitors Hot Topics Series on 13 July 2017
+Workplace Bullying and Harassment in Ireland in 2017Posted in : Hot topics in Employment and Technology Law with Matheson on 13 July 2017

 Workplace bullying and harassment has received a root and branch assessment by the Supreme Court in the recent decision of Ruffley v The Board of Management of St. Anne’s School.